iza611/platformer-game/README.md

 You can check out [video](video.mp4) to see a bit of the gameplay.

-The source code can be found at [platformer-game. ](https://github.com/iza611/platformer-game)
+The build can be found at [platformer-game. ](https://github.com/iza611/platformer-game)